schnegl/go_product_api/documentation/documentation.md

 After searching for a while, I found this link: https://medium.com/easyread/http-patch-method-ive-thought-the-wrong-way-c62ad281cb8

 Which basically stated that I do not use the PATCH request the correct way.
 As I do not pass any body but `nil` and keep the params in the url, this leads to the error stated above.
-What I should do instead is sending a request similar to this format:
+What I should do instead is sending a request body similar to this format:

 ```
 PATCH /product/{id}